MostAwesomeDude/brismu/0-midju/3-Rel.md

 internal homs.
 We will be guided by the properties of [bicategories of relations](https://arxiv.org/abs/1706.00526) and regular and coherent logic.
-In fact, I'm going to introduce some basic connectives, and then introduce the inference rules from Appendix B.
+In fact, I'm going to introduce some basic connectives, and then introduce the inference rules from Appendix B of this paper.

 ## Typed restriction: {poi}, {ke'a}